dimagi/open-chat-studio/README.md

 # Open Chat Studio

 Experiments with AI, GPT and LLMs.
+See [this wiki](https://github.com/dimagi/open-chat-studio/wiki) for more informaton.

 ## Installation